Final Fantasy X: Awards

 Final Fantasy X received the Best Game Award from the Japan Game Awards for 2001–02.
 In GameSpot's "Best and Worst Awards" from 2001, it came seventh in the category "Top 10 Video Games of the Year", and won the "Best Story" and "Best Role-Playing Game" awards.
 The game also received a PlayStation 2 Game of the Year award nomination at the 2002 Golden Joystick Awards, but lost to Grand Theft Auto III.
 Readers of Famitsu magazine voted it the best game of all time in early 2006.
 Final Fantasy X came in fifth on IGN's "Top 25 PS2 Games of All Time" list in 2007 and sixth in "The Top 10 Best Looking PS2 Games of All Time".
 In a similar list by GameSpy, the game took the 21st place.
 1UP.com listed its revelation during the ending as the third-biggest video game spoiler, while IGN ranked the ending as the fifth best pre-rendered cutscene.
 In a Reader's Choice made in 2006 by IGN, it ranked as the 60th-best video game.
 It was also named one of the 20 essential Japanese role-playing games by Gamasutra.
 It also placed 43rd in Game Informers list of "The Top 200 Games of All Time".
 In 2004, Final Fantasy X was listed as one of the best games ever made by GameFAQs, while in November 2005 it was voted as the 12th "Best Game Ever".
 In a general overview of the series, both GamesRadar and IGN listed Final Fantasy X as the fourth best game.
 At the 6th Annual Interactive Achievement Awards in 2003, it was nominated for "Outstanding Achievement in Animation" and "Console Role-Playing Game of the Year".
 Readers from GameFaqs also voted it as Game of the Year during 2001.
 In 2008, readers of Dengeki magazine voted it the second best game ever made.
 It was voted first place in Famitsus and Dengekis polls of most tear-inducing games of all time.
-Both Tidus and Yuna have been popular characters in games due to their personalities and their romantic relationship.